-But we know that a lot of the time they don’t.
-Whether by honest mistake, distraction, impairment, or a split-second decision to chance it, people ignore traffic signs all the time—often, to deadly consequence.
-In 2020, 928 people in the U.S. were killed by drivers running red lights and stop signs.
+But we know that a lot of the time, they don’t.
+Whether by honest mistake, distraction, impairment, or a split-second decision to chance it, people ignore traffic signs all the time—often, to deadly consequences.
+In 2022, 1 142 people in the U.S. were killed by drivers running red lights and stop signs.

 Fortunately, there are things we can do to reduce this deadly toll.
-Among the most effective and affordable: LED enhanced signs, which use LEDs embedded in the perimeter of regulatory, warning, and stop signs to boost driver awareness and compliance.
+Among the most effective and affordable are LED enhanced signs, which use LEDs embedded in the perimeter of regulatory, warning, and stop signs to boost driver awareness and compliance.

 What follows are answers to some of the top questions we receive about LED signs, backed by the latest research from the FHWA, state DOTs, and research institutes.